Cooperative Economics, Thought, and Rural Leadership Courses

 Limit 15 participants

-Awareness of physical demands of this course: Please be aware that participants may at times be walking up to ½ mile on uneven terrain during this course.The class will engage in field-based experiences regardless of the weather, though alternate plans will be made in response to extreme weather events.
+*Awareness of the physical demands of this course: Please be aware that participants may at times be walking up to ½ mile on uneven terrain during this course.The class will engage in field-based experiences regardless of the weather, though alternate plans will be made in response to extreme weather events.

 Agrarian Voices Study